Challenges of variational quantum optimization with measurement shot noise: QAOA with SPSA

-In this appendix, we analyse the computational scaling using an energy-based optimizer alternative to COBYLA, namely, the SPSA algorithm~\cite{705889}.
+In this Appendix, we analyze the computational scaling using an energy-based optimizer alternative to COBYLA, namely, the SPSA algorithm~\cite{705889}.
 This is used to optimize QAOA circuits of depth in the range $2 \leqslant d \leqslant 4$.
-The testbed we consider here is the ferromagnetic Ising chain, corresponding to setting $J_{j, j+1}=+1$ in~\eref{eq:ising}.
+The testbed we consider here is the ferromagnetic Ising chain, corresponding to set $J_{j, j+1}=+1$ in Eq.\,\eqref{eq:ising}.

-In the SPSA algorithm, at each optimization step, a random uniformly-distributed $n_{\mathrm{par}}$ parameters shift with a constrained length is applied: $\btheta \to \btheta + \Delta \btheta$, with $\|\Delta \btheta\| \leqslant W$.
-We consider three values of this maximum norm, namely: $W = 0.01,$ $0.03$ and $0.06$.
+In the SPSA algorithm, at each optimization step, a random uniformly distributed $n_{\mathrm{par}}$ parameters shift with a constrained length is applied: $\bm{\theta} \to \bm{\theta} + \Delta \bm{\theta}$, with $\|\Delta \bm{\theta}\| \leqslant W$.
+We consider three values of this maximum norm, namely, $W = \{0.01, 0.03, 0.06\}$.
 The shift vector is generated as a random vector on a $n_{\mathrm{par}}$-dimensional unit sphere, normalized to length $W$.
 We accept the new parameters if the cost function decreases.
-As the cost function, we use the CVaR with either 25\,\% or 100\,\% of the best-energy samples.
+As the cost function, we use the CVaR with either 25\% or 100\% of the best-energy samples.